4 Types of Joints in Concrete Construction

 Contraction Joints

-Contraction joint spacing typically falls between 2-3 times the slab thickness.
+Contraction joint spacing typically falls between 2 and 3 times the slab thickness.
 Maximum spacings:

 Ideally contraction joints are installed early before uncontrolled cracking begins.